omarzanji/gesture-recognition/README.md

 ```

 # HandTracker
 HandTracker crops an image to just one hand.
 For each hand gesture, the HaGRID dataset contains 4 x, y pixel coordinates that represent a crop-box around a sample’s hand.
 We can use this to train a model that takes an image as an input and outputs 4 float values representing pixel coordinates.
-We can use the AlexNet architecture to take in an input image of size 227x277x1and train a model to predict 4 float values.
+We can use the AlexNet architecture to take in an input image of size 227x277x1 and train a model to predict 4 float values.
 See the diagram below for the HandTracker architecture.

 ![HandTracker](images/HandTracker.png)